 I adore lush green plants, foliage, and vegetation, especially in my home.
-So when I saw that beautiful houseplants started to look like someone dusted them with cake frosting, I became worried.
+So when I saw that beautiful houseplant start to look like someone dusted them with cake frosting, I became worried.

-Not knowing what this white substance was, I tried wiping it off with a damp cloth, only to have it return exponentially the next day.
+Not knowing what this white substance was, I tried wiping it off with a damp cloth, only to have it return the next day exponentially.

-My first instincts were that this was a kind of mealybug that was spotting all over the broad sides of my plant leaves, but then I saw that pesticides did nothing to repel them.
+My first instinct was that this was a kind of mealybug spotting all over the broadsides of my plant leaves, but then I saw that pesticides did nothing to repel them.

-Desperate, I began researching, and I found these white spots weren’t insects or pests at all.
+Desperate, I began researching and found these white spots weren’t insects or pests.

-These white spots are a special kind of fungus or mildew known as powdery mildew that spreads all over plants, especially indoor plants.
-Growing really fast, the mildew spreads from airborne spores and can rapidly infect plants, and it doesn’t take long before plants start wilting and rotting away.
+White spots on plant leaves are a special fungus or mildew known as powdery mildew that spreads all over plants, especially indoor plants.
+Growing fast, the mildew spreads from airborne spores and can rapidly infect plants, and it doesn’t take long before plants start wilting and rotting away.